GemstoneGG/Velocity-CTD/README.md

 * The `/send` supports sending users from `{SERVER_FROM}` to `{SERVER_TO}`.
 * Configurable `/showall` command that displays all users connected to a specific instance rather than flooding your chat with users connected everywhere.
-* Fallback servers allow users to be sent to the server with the least number of players, which will cycle for even distribution.
+* Fallback servers allow users to be sent to the least populated server, which will cycle for even distribution.
-* "Virtual server" manager with various modes allowing first-joining users to be sent to the server with the least number of players.
+* "Virtual server" manager with various modes allowing first-joining users to be sent to the least populated server.
 * Preliminary MiniMessage support to permit full configurability of all Velocity messages.